awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-enable-rds-cluster-deletion-protection.md

 **Description**

-The AWSConfigRemediation\-EnableRDSClusterDeletionProtection Automation document enables deletion protection on the Amazon Relational Database Service \(Amazon RDS\) cluster you specify\.
+The AWSConfigRemediation\-EnableRDSClusterDeletionProtection runbook enables deletion protection on the Amazon Relational Database Service \(Amazon RDS\) cluster you specify\.
 AWS Config must be enabled in the AWS Region where you run this automation\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWSConfigRemediation-EnableRDSClusterDeletionProtection)